lmtoy/lmtoy_run/README.md

      $ cat $WORK_LMT/gitconfig >> .git/config

+Normally this is you personal $HOME/.gitconfig file.

-then set the project you want to work on
+Now set the project you want to work on

      $ PID=2023-S1-MX-47
      $ gh repo create --public lmtoy/lmtoy_$PID